By Darryl Fears,September 15, 2013

 The amphibian killer Chytridiomycosis — chytrid for short — is thought to have come to America in the 1930s with frogs used in pregnancy tests.
 In a process that could take hours, a woman’s urine was injected into female African clawed frogs.
 If the frog ovulated, the woman was probably pregnant.

-Some frogs escaped or were released.
-In the late 1990s, clusters of dead frogs in Australia were found to be infected, and in the past decade, infections were found in the United States.
+frogs in Australia were found to be infected, and in the past decade,

 One-third of the world’s amphibians could be lost.
 The problem is so dire that public and private donors, including zoos and conservation groups, established an Amphibian Ark to preserve the animals and raise awareness of their demise.